fredshone/fredshone.github.io.backup/_posts/2023-07-20-skinny-xml-parsing-with-rust.md

 toc:
   sidebar: left
 ---
-Gonna build a nice fast xml parser for the MATSim network format.
-Using Rust, roughly as follows:
+Building a fast xml parser for the MATSim network format.
+Using Rust.
+Contents roughly as follows:

 - Problem statement
 - xml format